Several locations are being examined for a new , including a renovation on its existing site.

 "And, even though there's no money currently appropriated for land acquisition, there are several spots on the southside of Dresden Drive that could house a library," Weissinger said.

-A new Brookhaven library was first on the county's agenda in the mid-2000s, after a library bond referendum was approved by voters.
+was first on the county's agenda in the mid-2000s, after a library bond referendum was approved by voters.
 Initially, plans called for a new library to be located near a renovation of the Brookhaven-Oglethorpe University MARTA station.

 "However, that MARTA renovation never came through because of the economy, so we're back to looking at other sites," Weissinger said.

 The current library, built in the 1950s, is classified by the DeKalb County Public Library system as a neighborhood facility, with 6,800 square feet and 26 parking spaces.
 It is open 30 hours a week.

 A new facility would be designated a community library and would feature 12,000 square feet.
 It would operate 48 hours a week, and feature more computers and workstations, reading and meeting areas, study tables and seminar rooms.